abhishekk-y16/My-Portfolio/README.md

         <div id="about" class="section">
             <h2>About Me</h2>
             <p>👋 Hi, I'm Abhishek Kumar Yadav!
 I am a Computer Science and Engineering student at Rungta College of Engineering and Technology (2024-2028) with a passion for Artificial Intelligence and Machine Learning.
 I am constantly exploring coding, problem-solving, and cutting-edge technologies to refine my skills and push my limits.</p>
             <p>🚀 What Drives Me?
 As a highly self-motivated learner, I strive to become an AI/ML Engineer by the time I graduate.
-I dedicate my time to learning, practicing the solution of the codes</p>
+I dedicate my time to learning, practicing, and preparing the solution of the codes</p>
         </div>
         <div id="skills" class="section">
             <h2>Skills</h2>